gdellinger10/picoCTF-2025/PIETIME2.md

 Step 4: Finding the Main Function Memory Address

 Now knowing the offset, I needed to find which memory address was for the function main.
 To do this, I asked chatgpt "What vulnerability can be exploited to leak the address?" as it was a hint given on the CTF.
-Chatgpt informed me that a format string vulnerability could be used.
-Not knowing how to perform the attack, I asked Chatgpt to explain how to perform it and had it analyze the source code to see where it could be performed.
-Chatgpt told me to use %p (more information on why below) and that because there is no input validation for the buffer, that I should be able to use it within the buffer.

-The %p works, as C the printf function has different format string options one of those being %p.
-Which when specified is used to print the memory address of a variable or object.
+ChatGPT told me that I could use %p, which is a format specifier in printf() that prints the memory address of a variable or object.
+Since there was no input validation for the buffer, I could exploit the format string vulnerability by using %p to leak memory addresses from the stack.

 Step 5: Using the Format String Vulnerability